emer/axon/PVLV.md

 * **LV = amygdala**, which learns to associate CSs with US outcomes (rewards and punishments), thus acquiring new CS-outcome value associations (learned value).

 This division of labor is consistent with a considerable amount of data [Hazy et al, 2010](#references).
 The 2020 PVLV model has a greatly elaborated representation of the amygdala and ventral striatal circuitry, including explicitly separate pathways for appetitive vs. aversive processing, as well as incorporating a central role for the *lateral habenula* (LHb) in driving pauses in dopamine cell firing (dipping) for worse than expected outcomes.
 Figure 1 provides a big-picture overview of the model.
 ![PV.1](fig_bvpvlv_pv_lv_only.png?raw=true "PV.1")

 **Figure 1:** Simplified diagram of major components of the PVLV model, with the LV Learned Value component in the Amygdala and PV Primary Value component in the Ventral Striatum (principally the Nucleus Accumbens Core, NAc).
 LHb: Lateral Habenula, RMTg: RostroMedial Tegmentum, PPTg: PendunculoPontine Tegmentum, LHA: Lateral Hypothalamus, PBN: Parabrachial Nucleus.
 See [PVLV Code](https://github.com/emer/leabra/tree/master/pvlv) for a more detailed figure and description of the implementation.

+Note that we use anatomical labels for computationally-specified functions consistent with our theory, without continually reminding the reader that of course this is all a simplified theory for what these brain areas area actually doing.
+If it is useful for you, just imagine we said "we hypothesize that the function of area X is.." everywhere.

 # A Central Challenge: Learning *Something* when *Nothing* happens

 As articulated in the PVLV papers, a central challenge that any RL model must solve is to make learning dependent on expectations such that the *absence* of an expected outcome can serve as a learning event, with the appropriate effects.
-This is critical for extinction learning, when an expected reward outcome no longer occurs, and the system must learn to no longer have this expectation of reward.
-This issue is particularly challenging for PVLV because extinction learning involves different pathways than initial acquisition (e.g., BLA Ext vs. Acq layers, VSPatch D2 vs. D1 and the LHb dipping), so indirect effects of expectation are required.
+This is critical for **extinction** learning, when an expected reward outcome no longer occurs, and the system must learn to no longer have this expectation of reward.
+This issue is particularly challenging for PVLV because extinction learning involves different pathways than initial acquisition (e.g., BLA Ext vs. Acq layers, VSPatch, and the LHb dipping), so indirect effects of expectation are required.

-Furthermore, in the context of the full BG / OFC / ACC ([BOA](examples/boa/README.md)) goal-directed framework (i.e., the Rubicon model), an extinction event is equivalent to *goal failure* -- the expected outcome did not occur.
+Furthermore, in the context of the full BG / OFC / ACC ([BOA](examples/boa/README.md)) goal-directed framework (i.e., the *Rubicon* model), an extinction event is equivalent to *goal failure* -- the expected outcome did not occur.
 Thus, it is associated with the deactivation of any maintained goal state, and any additional cost associated with failure (at least the effort expended so far).
 In this context, it is also possible (likely?) that outcome expectations in a simple Pavlovian context could be dissociable from a full goal-engagement state, involving only the OFC-specific portion of the full goal-engaged activity state.

-In the 2020 version of PVLV, activation of the BLA by a CS, and subsequent activity of the USTime layer, represented the expectation and provided the *modulatory* activity on BLAExt and VSPatch to enable extinction learning conditioned on expectations.
-This model relied heavily on these modulatory and externally-generated representations -- the current Axon version takes the next step in implementing these in a more realistic and robust manner.
+In the 2020 version of PVLV, activation of the BLA by a CS, and subsequent activity of the external USTime input layer, represented the expectation and provided the *modulatory* activity on BLAExt and VSPatch to enable extinction learning conditioned on expectations.
+The model relied heavily on these modulatory and externally-generated representations -- the current Axon version takes the next step in implementing these in a more realistic and robust manner.

 In the current version, the gated goal engaged state, corresponding to *OFC PT layer sustained activity*, is the key neural indicator of an active expectation.
 Thus, we need to ensure that the model exhibits proper CS-driven BG (VP) gating of active maintenance in OFC PT, and that this maintained activity is available at the right time (and not the wrong time), and in the right form, to drive extinction learning in the right way.
-Thus, the PT layers are the core backbone of the model and we focus on this first.
+Thus, the PT layers are the core "backbone" of the model, bridging between the LV and PV sides.

-The key logic for extinction (in a positive valence context), and related RPE (reward prediction error) expectation-dependent dynamics of DA bursting, is that the `VSPatchPosD1` layer (called `PVi` = Primary Value inhibition in earlier PVLV models) learns to expect when a primary value (PV) US (unconditioned stimulus) outcome
+The key logic for extinction (in a positive valence context), and related RPE (reward prediction error) expectation-dependent dynamics of DA bursting, is that the `VSPatch` layer (called `PVi` = Primary Value inhibition in earlier PVLV models) learns to expect when a primary value (PV) US (unconditioned stimulus) outcome occurs, and it drives both shunting inhibition to the VTA (to reduce firing when the US does occur) and also dipping via the LHb when the US does not occur.

+# LHb: The Brain's Extinguisher

+The LHb (lateral habenula) turns an expected (via VSPatch inputs) but absent US non-event into a full-fledged active neural signal, which drives three distinct outputs:

+* **DA dipping**: The combination of an active VSPatch input signaling the expectation of a US at the current point in time, with no bottom-up actual US receipt (e.g., via hypothalamic inputs), results in activity of a subset of LHb neurons, which then drive dipping (pausing) of DA tonic activity (via the inhibition provided by the RMTg).
+This phasic dip in DA activity shifts the balance from D1 to D2 in all DA-recipient neurons in the BG and BLA, causing learning to start to expect this absence (see below on BLA Ext pathway).

+* **OFC / goal gating off**: the LHb dip activation is summed over trials, and when it reaches a threshold level, the system effectively "gives up" on the current US expectation.
+This amounts to deactivating any existing goal state (i.e., the OFC maintained activity in this model), and in the goal-driven learning framework (BOA), it should also come with "paying the cost" of accumulated effort toward the goal (i.e., extra negative US / DA dipping), which may be associated with the subjective sense of "disappointment".
+Biologically, this is thought to occur via MD thalamic projections to OFC, ACC, dlPFC areas, which are the same pathways activated when an actual US is received and likewise deactivates these areas.
+Implementationally, it happens simply by setting the `HasRew` flag in the `Context.NeuroMod` structure, which triggers decay of the relevant PFC areas (via the `Act.Decay.OnRew` flag).
+This happens at the end of the Minus Phase.

+* **ACh signaling**: ACh is released for any reward-salient event, basically CS onset (via PPTg) and US onset) and it modulates learning and activity in the BLA and VS.  The LHb projections to the basal forebrain cholinergic system allow it to provide the key missing piece of ACh signaling for the absence of an expected US, so that a consistent framework of ACh neuromodulation can apply for all of these cases.

+Taken together, these key functions provide a compelling computational role for why the brain has a separate neural system for recognizing the absence of an expected US.
+In the mathematics of the temporal-difference (TD) equations, a negative TD signal associated with a missing expected reward is no different than the reduction associated with the prediction of a reward that does occur, but the brain treats these two very differently.
+The VSPatch provides a shunting-only effect directly to the VTA to reduce dopamine firing for expected rewards (USs) that occur, but the LHb is a special system for the case where USs fail to occur.

 # PT (Pyramidal Tract) Sustained and Dynamic Goal Maintenance

 Pyramidal tract (PT) neurons in layer 5 of each PFC area provide the robust active maintenance of goal state over time, serving as a sustained *bridge* between the initiation of the goal at the time of the CS to the time of the US.
 These are interconnected with the MD thalamus (and other thalamic areas such as VM = ventromedial, VA = ventral anterior, VL = ventral lateral) and are the primary output neurons of the cortex.
 In M1 (primary motor cortex), these are the neurons that project to the spinal cord muscle outputs and actually drive motor behavior.
 The thalamic connections are "side branches" of these descending subcortical pathways.
 See [Guo et al. (2018)](#references).
 There is a large diversity of PT neuron "subtypes" with different temporal and content-based response properties -- we are only implementing the subset of active maintenance (working memory) PT neurons.

-The BG (ventral striatum (VS) & ventral pallidum (VP)) drives disinhibitory gating of active maintenance in the PT layers, consistent with the longstanding ideas in the PBWM (Prefrontal-cortex, Basal-ganglia Working Memory) framework and recent updates thereof.
+The BG (ventral striatum (VS) & ventral pallidum (VP) drives disinhibitory gating of active maintenance in the PT layers, consistent with the longstanding ideas in the PBWM (Prefrontal-cortex, Basal-ganglia Working Memory) framework and recent updates thereof.
 The following are specific issues that need to be resolved in the implementation to make everything work properly in the PVLV context.

 ## Time of learning vs. gating issues